 The course encourages you to express yourself, your likes, dislikes, ideas and opinions and develops your self-confidence in French or Spanish.
-You will cover three main themes during the course which deal with topics such as: Family Life, Personal and Cultural Identity, New Technologies, Free Time, School, Employment, Tourism, Town and Local Area and the Environment.
+You will cover three main themes during the course which deal with topics such as: family and relationships, healthy living, education and work, free time and hobbies, festivals, celebrity culture, travel and tourism, media and technology and town and the environment.
 Exam preparation is ongoing through Year 10 and 11 in all four skills - Listening, Speaking, Reading and Writing - at both Foundation and Higher Level.
 All examinations will be external and at the end of the course.